Bindu987/uart-dft-atpg/README.md

 - **Power**: Reduced dynamic power in scan version
 - **Timing**: Better critical path timing with scan
 - **Testability**: 82.16% fault coverage with 0 aborted faults
-- See **docs report** file for results and it has indetail steps for implementation and data analysis
+- See **docs report** file for results, waveforms and it has indetail steps for implementation and data analysis

 ## 📈 Future Work